Saturday 30 November

 Love, love, love the season of goodwill.
 Sparkly lights.
 Christmas coffees.
 Everybody keen for a meet-up, a catch-up and a get together.
 Today, even though it is technically still November, heralds my first festive outing, and I just can’t wait!

 My tram delivers me to Victoria with forty minutes to spare.
 Feeling ready to get straight into the party spirit, I opt for the warmth of a station bar and order a glass of Malbec.
 I fish out my Kindle and for about 5 minutes, attempt to look the very picture of sophistication, reading my novel and sipping my wine.
 But it’s Mansfield Park.
 I’ve been struggling with it for weeks and this afternoon the torturous timidity of Fanny Price just doesn’t hold my attention.
-Instead my mind turns the events of recent days.
+Instead my mind turns to recent events.

 It’s been quite a week!
 Mum has been in, and thankfully, out of hospital.
 My work run-buddy has suffered a nasty car accident but, in her inimitable cheery fashion, seems to be coping with the bruises and severe whiplash.
 And my eldest has made it through a first University interview.
 That was quite an ordeal.
 Much has changed since I journeyed off, 30 years ago, to impress admissions tutors with my abilities to solve mathematical problems.
 For the 2019 interview, we prepped for days on medical ethics, NHS hot topics and our insights into life a doctor.
 My eldest then had to survive the MMI (Multi-Mini Interview) with 7 stations of challenging questions and the occasional role play.
 By the time she eventually made it home, following a 3 hour inter-city train journey and 2 hours of Mancunian tram delays, she did just burst into tears.
 Hopefully the interviews will get better with practice!